 Francesco Turrisi has already widely explored his Mediterranean roots through 17th century early music, contemporary classical and jazz, modal music, ostinato bass lines and improvisation as a jazz trio or with small ensembles such as the Taquín Experiments, Tarab or Zahr.
 All these wide-ranging musical explorations resurface on Northern Migrations, taking the form of newly composed melodies or improvisations along one traditional Italian song (“Alla Carpinese”).

 The three tracks “Taksim I,II and III” (subtitled “Partenze”, “Longings” and “Il Ritorno”) for instance are completely improvised pieces all based on melodic progressions which are widely used in the Arabic maqam scales.
-Featuring additional keyboard and accordion (the ultimate Italian instrument), title track is the only “arranged” composition on the record.
+Featuring additional keyboard and accordion (the ultimate Italian instrument), the title track is the only “arranged” composition on the record.

 If other compositions are either based on early music chromatic harmonic sequences, on ostinato bass lines or traditional-like melodies, the music is always underpinned by an underlying melancholy such as on the magnificent “Mi Mariposa Hermosa” or “A Thousand Tears Old”, always expressing a latent nostalgia.